maskedwolf-01/SCHOLARHUB-/README.md

 # scholarhub
-FUOYE Faculty of Computing --GPA, CGPA and Digital Library
+FUOYE The Faculty of Computing --GPA, CGPA and Digital Library